 httphas almost everything I needed so far.
 I only needed goji for registering endpoints under a specific pattern.

 httptestprovides a response recorder that makes testing HTTP handlers easy and fun.
-It gives me great confidence, because I can assert behavior over the actual response output; I do not mock anything.
+It gives me great confidence, because I can assert behaviour over the actual response output; I do not mock anything.

 Despite using a small ORM for the internal storage, I’m satisfied with

 sql.
 It feels low-level compared to any other library I’ve used (I did mostly Ruby.
-And Ruby has Sequel – an incredible library that deservers its own article).
+And Ruby has Sequel – an incredible library).
 Despite the low-level feeling, the package is well-designed and easy to use.

 // longForm shows by example how the reference time would be represented in // the desired layout. const longForm = "Jan 2, 2006 at 3:04pm (MST)" t, _ := time.Parse(longForm, "Feb 3, 2013 at 7:54pm (PST)") fmt.Println(t)